 Do chaperones or teachers have to pay?

 For snorkeling programs, one chaperone per group of 9 students participates free; one additional chaperone per group pays room and board; and all other adults pay full price.
 For SCUBA programs, every chaperone must pay the SCUBA fees.
 One chaperone per boat pays SCUBA fees only; one additional chaperone per group pays SCUBA fees and room and board; all other additional chaperones pay the full price.
 SCUBA fees vary depending on the program and cover the dive boat charter and rental gear costs for the chaperone.

 How are the dorms set up?
 Do students from different schools share rooms?
 Do chaperones go in with the students?

-MarineLab has six large dorm rooms and three smaller rooms.
+MarineLab has five large dorm rooms and five smaller rooms.
 Rooms are sex-segragated and school-segregated; your students will not be in a room with students from another school.
 Housing chaperones in the rooms depends on your school's policy and whether we have the room to give you a separate chaperone rooms.
 Chaperones from different schools may be housed to gether.